ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

 {:note: .note}
 {:important: .important}

-# Create and Apply a New Cipher Suite
+# Create and apply a new cipher suite
 {: #create-and-apply-a-new-cipher-suite}

 A cipher suite is a combination of authentication, encryption, Message Authentication Code (MAC) and key exchange algorithms used to negotiate the security settings for SSL and TLS protocols.